 Cannabidiol is predominantly metabolized in the liver and is a known inhibitor of liver enzyme P450 2C19 (abbreviated CYP2C19).
 This enzyme is responsible for metabolism of several pharmaceutical drugs.
 CBD use may therefore cause fluctuations in serum levels for certain medications.
 If the client uses treatments which utilize these pathways, the standard protocol for CBD users is to measure baseline liver function tests (LFT), other labs of concern, and medication levels including desmethyl levels and then to repeat these assessments frequently thereafter.
-If unusual symptoms begin to present, the provider should determine whether CBD is potentialing the side effects of current medication.
-Visit our AED Potential Interaction chart for reference.
+If unusual symptoms begin to present, the provider should determine whether CBD is potential interaction chart for reference.